radio repeater

 Radio Repeater Coverage: How Far Can You Reach?

-Under ideal conditions, a well-placed radio repeater may travel tens to hundreds of kilometers.
+In favorable conditions, a radio repeater might reach tens or hundreds of kilometers.
 Not too awful, right?
-Real-world factors, such as weather, geography, and interference, can all have an impact on this range.
+Scale smart factors, such as weather, local geography and interference can all affect this range.

 Top Brands to Check Out: Radio Repeater Edition